 Disclaimer: Everything written about the companies mentioned in this article was gleaned from online research including user reviews.
 We did not have time to manually test all the tools.
-However, we ensured the information was correct as of Summer 2021.
+However, we ensured the information was correct as of spring 2022.
 Feel free to contact us to request an update/correction.

 ThreatMetrix was founded in Australia in 2005 by Alisdair Faulkner, David Jones and Scott Thomas.
 In 2018, it was acquired by the London-based Relx Group, a multinational analytics company.
 It is now part of the LexisNexis Risk Solutions product portfolio.

 Their platform scans through more than 78 billion data records to deliver a complete view of users in order to predict and manage risk for user actions and transactions.

 Their area of expertise includes transaction fraud and identity fraud for verticals such as gaming, alternative payments and financial services, amongst others.
 Notable customers include TripAdvisor, TD Bank and GoPro.

 A full fraud platform that combines multiple technologies for user identification and authentication.
 As it’s been acquired by LexisNexis Risk Solutions, you can also integrate with other products from their portfolio (for a price).

 Pros of ThreatMetrix